0mgABear/typescript/readme.md

 - Keys of an object can be a type as well.
 - Be flexible : don't have to always strictly use inheritance/composition just because it has some specific advantages or disadvantages.
 Swap as and when needed as the situation calls for it.

+- Element refers to any HTML element.
+- Template element turns some stirng into actual HTMl that can be inserted into the DOM.

 # Section 14 : Express + Ts Integration

 # Section 15 : Decorators